Sisk, Stephanie

 Remember- We are all friends!

 Outstanding- The student has gone beyond the call!
 (You have done an outstanding job today!)
 The student might have helped a friend or did a task without being told.
-A sticker will be placed on the behavior chart indicating it was an Outstanding Day!
+A sticker or a prize out of the prize box may be rewarded for exceptional behavior.

-Great Job- The student has been a STAR today!
+Great Job- The student has been a SUPERSTAR today!
 They were caught sharing, learning, listening, and being great helpers.
-This is the way STAR Students behave so everyone can learn in a great environment.
+This is the way SUPERSTAR students behave so everyone can learn in a great environment.

-Unfortunately, sometimes even STAR Students make poor choices.
+Unfortunately, sometimes even Happy Campers make poor choices.

 2nd poor choice consequence - The student continues to make poor decisions.
 There will be a yellow mark on their behavior chart.
-The student will lose free choice of center.
+The student will lose free choice of center and other privileges.
 They will move their “STAR” to yellow.
 (Students should think…

 ” I decided not to change my behavior so I chose to face the consequences.”)